John J. McCloy: Wall Street lawyer

 McCloy went to New York to become an associate in the firm of Cadwalader, Wickersham & Taft, which was then one of the nation's most prestigious law firms.
 He moved to Cravath, Henderson, & de Gersdorff in 1924, where he worked with many wealthy clients, such as the St. Paul Railroad.
 In 1934, McCloy found new evidence allowing him to re-open an action for damages against Germany for the destruction caused by the 1916 Black Tom explosion.

 He undertook much work for corporations in Nazi Germany and advised the major German chemical combine I.G.
 Farben, later the manufacturer of the Zyklon B gas.
 By the time he left for government service in 1940, McCloy earned about $45,000 a year ($835,000 in 2020 dollars) and had savings of $106,000 ($2,000,000 in 2020 dollars).
 His involvement in litigation over a World War I sabotage case gave him a strong interest in intelligence issues and in German affairs.

 World War II

 US Secretary of War Henry Stimson hired McCloy as a consultant in September 1940, even though McCloy was a Republican Party supporter and opposed Franklin Roosevelt for the upcoming November 1940 presidential election.
 Stimson was particularly interested in McCloy due to McCloy's extensive experience with German sabotage in the Black Tom case.
 Stimson knew that the Germans would once again try to sabotage American infrastructure if a war against the United States were to break out.
 Working for Stimson, McCloy became immersed in war planning.

 On April 22, 1941, he was made Assistant Secretary of War but held only civilian responsibilities, especially the purchase of war materials for the Army, Lend Lease, the draft, and issues of intelligence and sabotage.
-Once the war started, McCloy was a crucial voice in setting US military priorities and played a key role in several notable decisions.
+Once the USA entered the war, McCloy was a crucial voice in setting US military priorities and played a key role in several notable decisions.